Lean Bulk Guide: Build Muscle Without Getting Fat

 Advanced (3+ years) 150-200 calories Slower muscle gain rate means less surplus needed

 Your macro distribution affects body composition, energy, recovery, and training performance.
-See our macros for goals guide for personalized targets.
+Use our macro calculator to get exact protein, carb, and fat targets, or see the macros for goals guide for more context.

 Protein